mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 In the Stringforce study[@eriksson_using_2019],  the potential use of GDPs for participants andr teachers not explored at all.
 Also participants did not modify computer code leaving a gap in research concerning addressing the utility of a collection of GDPs to support novice programmers.

 One premise driving my exploration of the use of gameplay features in pedagogy is that the tacit knowledge of gaming conventions among most family members is extensive, even if they are not avid gamers, due to the extensive influence of video game culture in mainstream culture, including contexts of family life [@ito_hanging_2010; @livingstone_digital_2018], particularly retro gaming [@heineman2014public].
 As such, the process of facilitating ways to surface and work with such tacit knowledge can support Moll's [@moll_funds_1992] concept of the potential funds of knowledge and funds of identity [@fasso_identity_2020; @esteban-guitart_funds_2014].

+**Gaps in agency / fluency / empowerment**

+Despite Papert's [@lodi_computational_2021] early focus on the importance of community participation and resulting forms of fluency, existing research in this field is still lacking in this area in particular surrounding specifics on a microlevel informing how what Kafai calls collecive agency is formed.

+In this chapter I have agued that while innovative  Papert's constructionism lack theoretical foundations, a deficit which can be addressed by integrating the motivations, in particular that of varied concepts of fluency [@papert_technological_1995; @resnick_computational_2018; @kafai201221] and design heuristics [@resnick_reflections_2005] with more contemporary socio-cultural concepts.